Total Live Articles: 442

 • 1st line: combined topical + oral antibiotic therapy

-DONT’s and Contraindications in Acne Management
+DON’Ts and Contraindications in Acne Management

-NICE states explicitly NOT to offer:
+NICE states explicitly NOT to offer the following:

-• Antibiotic monotherapy (topical / oral)
+• Antibiotic monotherapy (either topical or oral)

 • Combination of topical and oral antibiotics (if an antibiotic is given, the other drug should be a NON-antibiotic)

-• Tetracyclines
+• Tetracyclines (e.g. doxycycline, lymecycline)

-Medications safe for pregnancy:
+Medications that are safe during pregnancy:

 • Topical clindamycin